liferay/liferay-docs/develop/tutorials/articles/110-portlets/03-spring-mvc/00-spring-mvc-intro.markdown

 and requires Java EE resources such as the `WEB-INF/web.xml` descriptor.

-Because Liferay supports the OSGi WAB (Web Application Bundler) standard for deployment, you can deploy your WAR and it will run as expected in the OSGi runtime.
+Because Liferay supports the OSGi WAB (Web Application Bundler) standard for deployment, you can deploy your WAR and it runs as expected in the OSGi runtime.
 Here are the high points on why that works in @product-ver@:

 -   The Liferay auto-deploy process runs, adding the `PortletServlet` and